Facundo-Martin/Freact-Docs/docs/Production React/project-configs.md

 }
 ```

 The configuration file is fully customizable, and some developers are quite opinionated about it.
-Feel free to explore other configurations and [ESLint rules](https://eslint.org/docs/latest/rules/).Personally, after doing a lot of research and trying out different configurations, this is what I opted for.
+Feel free to explore other configurations and [ESLint rules](https://eslint.org/docs/latest/rules/).
+Personally, after doing a lot of research and trying out different configurations, this is what I opted for.

 I suggest you adopt this configuration and add more rules/features as you need to.